ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 In the absence of the above, RO-Crates SHOULD contain stable persistent URIs to identify all entities wherever possible.

-_Root Data Entities_ MAY also have additional repository specific identifiers, described using `Contextual Entities` using a [PropertyValue], with a `name` that identifies the repository and the `identifier` as a value.
+_Root Data Entities_ MAY also have additional repository-specific identifiers, described using `Contextual Entities` using a [PropertyValue], with a `name` that identifies the repository and the `identifier` as a value.
 The _same_ identifier MAY be used in multiple different repositories and effectively namespaced using the `name` of the ProperyValue.

 ```json
 {